rsdoiel/ws/README.md

 _ws_ is a prototyping platform for web based services and websites.

 _ws_ started as a nimble static content web server.
-It now includes two friends - _wsinit_ and _wsindexer_.
-The first setups a project directory structures, creates self signed SSL keys or displays suggested environment variables whilethe second creates and updates [bleve](http://blevesearch.com) based indexes for use with _ws_.
+It now include a friend - _wsinit_.
+The friend setups a project directory structure, creates self signed SSL keys and displays suggested environment variables for use with _ws_.

 ## Requirements

 + [Golang](http://golang.org) version 1.5.3 or better
-+ 3rd Party Go packages
++ A 3rd Party Go package
   + [Otto](https://github.com/robertkrimen/otto) by Robert Krimen, MIT license
     + a JavaScript engine for Go
-  + [Bleve](https://github.com/blevesearch/bleve) by [Blevesearch](http://blevesearch.com), Apache License, Version 2.0
-    + think lucene-lite for Go

 ## Compile